SabineWren/ThemePark/README.md

 - Implement full support for Nord Polar Night, as it's the best-documented dark theme that also has a corresponding light theme.

 ### TODO Theme Tooling
-1. Finish Nord Dark theme (mostly done).
-2. Port default themes and Nord Light to same template as Nord Dark.
+1. Map remaining colours for Nord themes and re-style elements such as cards.
-3. Code-split themes out as JS bundles instead of css files.
+2. Code-split themes out as JS bundles instead of css files.
-4. Implement all the themes!
+3. Implement all the themes!

 ## Themes
 Expect this list to grow.